issacb2/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Appendix_B_TroubleShooting.md

 The "--n" option assists with assigning the number of threads to the download process.
 The default is 4 and can't be lowered below three.
 The --http-chunk-size setting can improve performance but we don't provide any hard settings due to the eclectic nature of client networks and their connections to the internet but instead we encourage clients to experiment with changing the default setting of 1048576 bytes to larger size ranges.

-##Manifest Streamline
+##Manifest Streamlining
 Some clients have needed to create very large manifest files to satisfy the scope of their work.
-Using very large manifest files can from time to time lead to the end user experiencing  network time outs due to network topologies, internet connections, or load on the client side systems.
+Using very large manifest files can from time to time lead to the end user experiencing  network time outs or dropped connections due to network topologies, internet connections, or load on the client side systems.
 To help mitigate these issues we recommended that clients breakup their manifest files into smaller chunks.

 ##Troubleshooting and Logging
 To avoid running into any older software bugs/conflicts we recommend to always use the latest version of the client whenever possible.
 When experiencing download problems while using an access tokens try downloading a new token first before reporting it to the GDC helpdesk.
 From time to time the GDC User Services Team will request that you run the command line application with the following flags { --debug --logfile } to assist with troubleshooting any issues that might have appeared.
 These flags will run the application in debug mode and create a logfile file with the debug logs in it.